-The City included several properties with adjacent ownership that have cumulative areas larger than 0.5 acres as eligible for the lower-income sites.
-Additionally, many of these sites are also owned by the Lakewood Redevelopment Agency with plans for future affordable housing development in the immediate future.

-Because these properties have adjacent ownership, a larger project could be pursued without the need for lot consolidation or additional land purchases, and the small size of each individual parcel would not act as a constraint to the development of lower-income housing.
-While specific parcels may be smaller than 0.5 acres, each 'site' is larger than 0.5 acres.
+Pursuant to State law, sites accommodating lower-income units must have areas between 0.5 and 10 acres, regardless of allowed density.
+The City identified sites that meet these criteria for the lower-income units.
+The City did include several properties with adjacent ownership that have cumulative areas larger than 0.5 acres as eligible for the lower-income sites.
+Because these properties have adjacent ownership, a larger project could be pursued without the need for lot consolidation or additional land purchases.
 Due to the cumulative areas exceeding 0.5 acres, these smaller properties were grouped together and classified as eligible for accommodating lower-income capacity.
-Additionally, these sites only provide capacity for 57 lower-income units, a very small amount of the total lower-income unit capacity.
-These sites are not required to meet the lower-income RHNA, but are included due to their high potential for residential affordable redevelopment during the planning period.
-The cumulative areas above 0.5 acres, adjacent ownership, and plans for small, City-owned properties ensure that the small parcel size will not constrain or preclude the development of affordable housing.
-Based on this evidence, these small sites are appropriate for accommodating the lower-income RHNA.
+Additionally, these sites only provide capacity for 49 lower-income units, a very small amount of the total lower-income unit capacity.
+These sites are not required to meet the lower-income RHNA, but are included due to their high potential for residential redevelopment during the planning period.